Battleroid/dotfiles/README.md

 i3
 ==

-I still have no clue what I am doing with i3, I love it though, reminds me of 'Arrange' by Trifle for OS X, except way better.

-Would love to get some simple icons in the status bar so I can intepret the information easier.

 Added a bunch of information to the config and status information.
 Completely changed the colorscheme to a purple-ish theme based off the the hybrid-vim colorscheme.
 Changed the status bar to use a dark red for downed services, and aqua blue for running services.
 Again, based off of the hybrid-vim colorscheme.

-**Another Note:** Apparently i3 has it's own up to date repo for everything.
-Why they don't mention this on their download page for the various \*nix distributions I haveno god damn clue.
-Go to their docs/repos section and install that.
+**Note:** Apparently i3 has it's own up to date repo for everything.
+Why they don't mention this on their download page for the various \*nix distributions I have no god damn clue.
+Go to their [repos](http://i3wm.org/docs/repositories.html) section and install that.
 Thanks to that I was able to save a plethora of time and fix so many issues.

 X
 =